ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/README.md

 ## Run in a (local) docker container in interactive mode

-1. When running locally, build the docker image using:
+1. When running locally with root privileges (i.e. at your local workstation), build the docker image using:
     ```
    docker build -f Dockerfile -t topsapp_img .
    ```
-   In a managed cluster/server, it is best to build the docker with arguments for UID and GID:
+   In a managed cluster/server without root privileges, build the docker with arguments for your user's `UID` and `GID`:
     ```
    docker build -f Dockerfile -t topsapp_img --build-arg UID=$(id -u) --build-arg GID=$(id -g) .
    ```